+1 (860) 406 1782

 Creme Fraiche

-Dissolve the calcium chloride in the 18 oz. of cold water.
-(I use a whisk and it took about a minute to be completely dissolved).
+Add the remaining fruit juice.
+Strain your fruit mixture into a clean medium bowl.
+This will remove any air bubbles from the mixture.
+Dissolve the calcium chloride in the 18 ounces of cold water.
+Chef Note: I use a whisk, and it took about a minute to be completely dissolved.

+Fill a syringe or a squeeze bottle with the juice mixture about halfway full.
+The mixture should be pretty thick.
 Gently drop the mixture into the calcium chloride bath.
-Try to use light repetitive pressure when doing this to achieve similarity After a minute, gently remove the “caviar” using a straining spoon and add to the cold water bath.
+Chef Note: Use light, repetitive pressure when doing this to achieve a similar result.
+After a minute, gently remove the “caviar” using a straining spoon and add it to the cold water bath.
+Wait a couple of minutes, then scoop the “caviar” from the fresh water into a serving bowl or use a serving spoon.

 Assembly